xuthus83/pigallery2/MANPAGE.md

         "//[apiPath]": "PiGallery api path.",
         "apiPath": "/pgapi",
         "//[customHTMLHead]": [
             "Injects the content of this between the <head></head> HTML tags of the app.
-(You can use it add analytics or custom code to the app)."
+(You can use it to add analytics or custom code to the app)."
         ],
         "customHTMLHead": "",
         "//[svgIcon]": [